nadiamariduena/e-commerce-react-stripe/README.md

 ## I Modified the original Design

-> I changed all the original images and design palette for the ones you see on the image below.
+> I changed all the original images and design palette for the ones you see on the image above.
 > I also tested different things that you don't have in the video tutorial, you can find them in my Notes

 <br>